datacamp/courses-introduction-to-python/chapter4.md

 np_x[1]
 ```

-The script in the editor already contains code that imports `numpy` as `np`, and stores both the height and weight of the MLB players as `numpy` arrays.
+The script on the right already contains code that imports `numpy` as `np`, and stores both the height and weight of the MLB players as `numpy` arrays.

 `@instructions`
 - Subset `np_weight_lb` by printing out the element at index 50.